By Joanna Pruess and Neva Cochran, MS, RD, LD

-According to the Tea Association of the USA, the number of Americans who will drink tea today is about 160 million.
-(That’s half of us.)
-And 2011 marked the second consecutive year in which more tea was imported into the United States than the United Kingdom.
+According to the Tea Association of the USA, the number of Americans who will drink tea today is about 160 million, about half of the U.S. population.
+And, 2012 continued with the trend of increased consumer purchases of tea — surpassing the $2.25 billion mark in retail supermarket sales.

-Ever since 2737 B.C., when Chinese legend says leaves from an overhanging Camellia sinensis plant fell into Emperor Shen Nung’s cup of boiling water, tea has been recognized by cultures around the world for its capacity to soothe, restore and refresh.
-Far from being an apocryphal promise, tea has been lauded for an array of potential health benefits— from reducing cancer and heart disease risk to improving dental health to boosting weight loss.
+Ever since 2737 B.C., when Chinese legend says leaves from an overhanging Camellia sinensis plant fell into Emperor Shen Nung's cup of boiling water, tea has been recognized by cultures around the world for its capacity to soothe, restore and refresh.
+Far from being an apocryphal promise, tea has been lauded for an array of potential health benefits — from reducing cancer and heart disease risk, improving dental health and boosting weight loss.

 Tea and Heart Health

 The strongest evidence is on the side of heart health, attributed to the antioxidants in tea.
-Flavonoids in both black and green tea prevent oxidation of LDL-cholesterol (or low-density lipoprotein cholesterol), reduce blood clotting and improve widening of blood vessels in the heart.
+Flavonoids in both black and green tea prevent oxidation of LDL, or "bad" cholesterol, reduce blood clotting and improve widening of blood vessels in the heart.
 Studies that looked at the relationship of black tea intake and heart health reported decreased incidence of heart attack, lower cholesterol levels and significantly lower blood pressure.